shallwe-ua/shallwe-core/README.md

 - Deploy and run in AWS

 There is no strict timeline for this, since it's used as a sandbox of relatively complex codebase to experiment with technology I want to gain a better grasp of.

+---
+☝️ **Project limitations**:
+- No money for EKS, so not using Kubernetes.
+Docker Compose will be used for first deployments and Swarm later.
+- Similarly, no money for ECS.
+GitLab storage gives enough free space for this project, so it's used instead.